 And others, as you will see in our list below, are doing nothing at all.

 For the next 60 days, AT&T also pledged not to terminate the service of any customer who can’t pay their bill, and will waive the fees associated with late payments.
 (Waivers can be applied for here.)
+That too expires on June 30.
 It will also waive domestic postpaid wireless plan overage charges for data, voice or text for residential or small business wireless customers.
 AT&T will keep its public Wi-Fi hotspots open to everyone, and has automatically increased hotspot data by 15GB per month per line.

 Cox said on March 16 that it is eliminating data usage overages for the next 60 days.
 Customers with a 500GB or existing Unlimited plan will receive credits.
 New subscribers to the Cox Starter Internet plan will be able to sign up without an annual contract and receive 50Mbps download speeds.